JNKIT/dominioes-scorek-keeper/PRIVACY_POLICY.md

 1. Using Android's "Clear App Data" feature in Settings > Apps > Capicú
 2. Uninstalling the app

-### Open Source

-The app's source code is available for review at https://github.com/joelsmith/dominoes_scorekeeper, confirming our privacy claims.

 ### Changes to This Privacy Policy

 We may update this privacy policy from time to time.
 Updates will be posted: